Common

 Swift

-• Calculates the mean of an array of values for types that satisfy the BinaryInteger protocol (e.g Int, Int32).
+Calculates the unbiased sample standard deviation for an array of values for types that satisfy the BinaryInteger protocol (e.g Int, Int32).

 Declaration